In my last post I discussed How the Bible was written. Now, let's take a look at the Bibles "About The Author" section.

 Moses wondered how all this would play out.
 Leery on the task before him, he then asked God a question, essentially asking him this,"When I get to Egypt and they ask which God sent me, who should I say you are?"

-In response to this question our Author introduces himself by saying, "Tell them 'I AM' has sent you."
+In response to this question our Author introduces himself by saying,

 Confused?
 Very few aren't.